bevyengine/bevy-website/content/learn/book/the-game-loop/game-time.md

 [*Fix Your Timestep!*]: https://gafferongames.com/post/fix_your_timestep/
 [`RunFixedMainLoop`]: https://docs.rs/bevy/latest/bevy/app/struct.RunFixedMainLoop.html

-### Interpolation between ticks
+### Interpolation Between Ticks

 One key problem with using a fixed timestep is that your game logic (including physics!) will have an uneven number of updates between each frame.
-This will lead to visible jittering, lagginess and tiny speedups.
+This will lead to visible jittering, lag, and tiny speedups.

 To account for this, we need to distinguish between the logical and rendered position (and rotation, and sometimes scale) of game objects.